 Their Relationship Money Market account also comes with the same $5 monthly service fee if the conditions noted above aren’t met.
 These are the same conditions as the Momentum Savings account.

-To put the money market yields into perspective, the current national average is 0.39% APY, according to FDIC data, however some online banks are now paying over 4.00% APY with no minimum balance requirements or maintenance fees.
+To put the money market yields into perspective, the current national average is 0.59% APY, according to FDIC data, however some online banks are now paying close to 5.00% APY with no minimum balance requirements or maintenance fees.

 Other Fifth Third deposit products include 529 Savings and CD accounts, requiring a minimum opening deposit of $25 or $500, respectively.
 These accounts have tax advantages but can only be used for college spending.
 Their Minor Savings account is a simple savings account designed for those under the age of 18.
 Lastly, their Health Savings account is a straightforward pre-tax savings account that can be used for a variety of medical expenses.